 This program is a traditional, on-campus program.
 Students who enter the program with a Master's degree typically finish in four or five years.
 Most students in the program are supported as TAs.
 For details, see our financial support page.
 Some additional information about our program can be found on our Graduate Studies page.

 Applicants should possess a master's degree in mathematics or mathematics education.
 Those with a strong bachelor's degree in mathematics apply to the "Master's Degree en route to Ph.D." option.
 It is expected that students will have had a senior level or beginning graduate level course in each of abstract algebra, linear algebra, point-set topology, and real or complex analysis; applicants not having this background may be required to take additional courses to prepare for the coursework in the program.
-Applicants to this program need to fill out the graduate school application; submit at least three letters of recommendation with the UNC cover sheet; submit current general GRE scores (the subject exam is not required); submit official transcripts from all undergraduate and graduate institutions attended; submit a CV (curriculum vitae); and must provide an essay of approximately 500 words about their personal educational goals and specific interest in the University of Northern Colorado's Educational Mathematics Ph.D. program.
+Applicants to this program need to fill out the graduate school application; submit at least three letters of recommendation; submit current general GRE scores (the subject exam is not required); submit official transcripts from all undergraduate and graduate institutions attended; submit a CV (curriculum vitae); and must provide an essay of approximately 500 words about their personal educational goals and specific interest in the University of Northern Colorado's Educational Mathematics Ph.D. program.
 Questions about our program or about the application process should be sent to Dr. Hortensia Soto-Johnson, graduate recruitment and induction coordinator.